-If you need to arrange roadside assistance for yourself, Ford Motor Company will reimburse a reasonable amount for towing to the nearest dealership within 35 miles.
+If you need to arrange roadside assistance for yourself, Ford Motor Company will reimburse a reasonable amount for towing to the nearest dealership within 35 miles (56 km).
 To obtain reimbursement information, U.S. Ford, Mercury and Lincoln vehicle customers call 1-800-241-3673.
 Customers will be asked to submit their original receipts.

-Canadian customers who need to obtain reimbursement information, call 1-800-665-2006.
+Canadian customers who need to obtain reimbursement information, call 1-800-665-2006 or visit our website at www.ford.ca.